ulfschneider/ulf.website/content/posts/journal/2020-12-03-split-a-figure.md

 The split is built around the `<figure>` tag, and the CSS for the split will only become active at a screen width of at least 700px.
 Up to that point you have pretty normal `<figure>` and `<figcaption>` behavior (depending on your CSS).

 My first attempt to solve the problem was with `flex`.
 I do not recommend this one.
 I only keep it here to make my thought-process visible.
 My suggestion is to use the `grid`-based approach further below!
+The above shown examples are not based on `flex` but on `grid`.

 <figure>
 <figcaption>CSS</figcaption>